teranode-group/TNG-Identity-bsvdid-method/README.md

 <br>

 ![Figure 3: TX Anatomy](https://github.com/user-attachments/assets/19d37e3a-f249-4a01-806b-939ade99c7d1)

+_Figure 3: TX Anatomy_

 <br>

 ![Figure 4: How the Subject and the Controller keys are link to the DID?](https://github.com/user-attachments/assets/ca6b2419-2232-4933-9dce-880b6353aa72)

+_Figure 4: How the Subject and the Controller keys are link to the DID?_

 <br>